exiang/open_hub_wiki/Production-Environment-Setup.md

+> Here is our setup guide using most of AWS services.
+This is the recommended way but not the only way.

 ## Preparation

 ### Pick a Domain
 In this case, assume the setup is at `openhub.mymagic.my`.
 Please take note OpenHub must run on a SSL enabled server thru https.
 Don't worry if you do not have a valid SSL cert.
 You can always use FREE Cloudflare for https.